 - Fill each section of your mold halfway with ArtResin.

-- Add 5-10 drops of white alcohol ink into the resin
+Add 5-10 drops of Ink Sinker into the ArtResin

-After your resin petri dish has cured for 24 hrs, peel the silicon mold away from your resin petri dish ...
+After your resin petri dish has cured for 24 hr, peel the silicone mold away from your resin petri dish ...